DIKSHA-NCTE/Ops-Tool/Standalone-tools/location_school_onboard/location/README.md

 ## dist_block_cluster_upload
-dist_block_cluster_upload script uses the */api/data/v1/bulk/location/upload* endpoint to upload the location data to the DIKSHA database.
+dist_block_cluster_upload script uses the */api/data/v1/bulk/location/upload* endpoint to upload the location data to the database.
 This script is different from bulk_location_upload as this script would upload the location data of 3 different type(district, block, cluster) of location in one call.
 This script can be called in case where the location data of each type is less than or equal to 5k records.

 #### Variable values needs to be updated in the script
 loc_dict - This variable has to updated in the script with values of district, block, and cluster by passing their respective file paths.

 ## location_delete
-location_delete script is used to delete any particular location data from the DIKSHA database.
+location_delete script is used to delete any particular location data from the database.
 This API calls the */api/data/v1/location/delete/* endpoint to delete loctation entry.

 ### Variable values needs to be updated in the script
 location_ids - location_ids variable would accept the list of location Ids which would need to be deleted.
 Please note that if a location id is mapped with any child location, the location id wouldn't be deleted.

 ## location_fetch_API
-location_fetch_API script fetch the location data from the DIKSHA system and store it to the location as CSV files.
-This script uses */api/data/v1/location/search* endpoint to fetch the location data from the system.
+location_fetch_API script fetch the location data from the database by using the endpoint */api/data/v1/location/search* and store it locally as CSV files.
 This script would extract the location type of district, block, cluster, and school upto 10k records for each type as the max limit of API response is 10k.
-The location data is being fetched for the State selected on the prompt for the user.
+The location data is being fetched for the State, selected at the prompt during execution.

 ### Variable values needs to be updated in the script
 - State_dict - State_dict variable value needs to be updated.
 This would accept the state name, and state Id as key value pair.
 Please note that the state Id varies to the environment selected.

 ## NOTE:
-Please note that all of these scripts will internally call the token_generate Script which generate the authentication token against the DIKSHA username or email address.
+Please note that all of these scripts will internally call the token_generate Script which generate the authentication token against the username or email address provided.
 In order to generate the token, the values of **hosts, client_id_value, secret_keys, authorization_token, user_name** has to be updated in **tokens.py** file.